Understanding oxide surface stability: Theoretical insights from silver chromate: Results and Discussions

 Setting $\Delta\mu_{\ce{Ag}} = 0$ eV implies that $\gamma(T, P) = \Gamma - \Delta\mu_{\ce{O}}N_{\ce{O,Cr}}$, a first order equation with $N_{\ce{O,Cr}}$ as the angular coefficient.
 Considering that, from the theoretical limits defined above, the values of $\Delta\mu_{\ce{O}}$ are always negative, a directly proportional dependence of $\gamma$ on $\Delta\mu_{\ce{O}}$ requires $N_{\ce{O,Cr}} > 0$, that is, from \Cref{eq:N_Ag_Cr}, there is an excess of oxygen atoms in the system with respect to the number of chromium atoms, illustrated by the terminations ST-A6, ST-B6, ST-B7, ST-D4, ST-E4, and ST-G3.
 An inversely proportional dependence implies a deficiency of oxygen atoms, which is the case of ST-D2 and ST-D3.

 The physical insight of this behaviour can be given by deriving $\gamma(T, P)$ with respect to the temperature under constant pressure, resulting in

 where we used the thermodynamic relation $\displaystyle S_{\ce{O}} = -\frac{\partial\mu_{\ce{O}}}{\partial T}$, with $S_{\ce{O}}$ being the entropy of an oxygen atom, which is always positive.
 The oxygen atoms in the gas phase will always have higher entropy than the ones in the solid phase, since they have more degrees of freedom and, consequentely, more microstates to distribute its energy.
 Therefore, a system with more oxygen atoms with respect to chromium ones (e.g., $N_{\ce{O,Cr}} > 0$) is destabilized as temperature increases, because the O atoms in the lattice would tend to go to the gas phase, or the entropically more favoured state.
-Consequently, maintaining the oxygen-rich slab is energetically more costly (e. g., $\partial\gamma/\partial T > 0$ and $\gamma$ increases).
+Consequently, maintaining the oxygen-rich termination is energetically more demanding (i.e., $\partial\gamma/\partial T > 0$ and $\gamma$ increases).

 The rationale is analogous for the slabs with less oxygen with respect to chromium atoms ($N_{\ce{O,Cr}} < 0$).
-At higher temperatures, the oxygen-poor slab does not require any extra energy to be maintained, as it is already aligned with the entropic tendency of oxygen to remain in the gas phase, e.g., $\gamma$ decreases with $T$.
+At higher temperatures, the oxygen-poor termination does not require any extra energy to be maintained, as it is already aligned with the entropic tendency of oxygen to remain in the gas phase, i.e., $\gamma$ decreases with $T$.
 The $\gamma$ profiles are shown individually for each orientation in Section IV of the SM.

 Adding the dependence of $\Delta\mu_{\ce{Ag}}$ to the analysis, \Cref{fig:general-diagram} shows the stability diagram for all 46 terminations compiled (the individual ones can be found in Section IV of the SM).
 As can be seen, from the 46 systems, only three compete for the highest stability.
 Under silver and oxygen highly rich conditions, the ST-E3 termination ((010) orientation) is the most stable, with a small stability area.
 Decreasing the silver and oxygen content, there is a rapid change of favourabiliy to the ST-G9 termination, which is the most stable one at almost every thermodynamic condition.
 Only at oxygen-rich and silver-poor conditions, another shift of stability occurs to the ST-C6 termination, which also has a very short stability area.